There never was a one-all silver bullet for looking after aquatic plants that thrive.

 Again, this may or may not be needed, and only in the cases where your fixture does not fit your fish tank perfectly.

-What is the best LED grow light for vigorous aquarium plant growth?
+The best LED grow light for vigorous aquarium plant growth: My Top Recommendations

 It has been proven that LED grow lights stimulate photosynthesis rates to an extent that makes them the best artificial source of light for a planted aquarium.

 Below you’ll only find reviews of models that I’ve personally used or ones for which I have at least a couple of real-life success examples from my customers or friends.

 1. Finnex Planted+ 24/7 – Overall Best LED for a Planted Aquarium